ErwinTATP/blog/content/about.md

 However, for most of the time my devotion to this subject is half-hearted.
 Despite my degrees in organic chemistry, I haven't done any synthesis aside from the mandatory courses in undergraduate studies.

 I spent several years on how to grow organic single crystals alone, then started research on organic field effect transistors.
-These subjects requires sufficient knowledges on semiconductor physics and physical chemsitry, which, judging by my horrible undergraduate transcript, is clearly lacking from me.
+These subjects requires sufficient knowledge on semiconductor physics and physical chemistry, which, judging by my horrible undergraduate transcript, is clearly lacking from me.

 ## Astronomy society
 For undergraduate study I somehow became a member of the astronomy society in my university, successfully observed several meteor showers and [a total lunar eclipse](https://en.wikipedia.org/wiki/December_2011_lunar_eclipse).
-Perhaps the highest achivement of my life currently is seeing transit of Venus twice, the first time in 2004 and the second time [in 2012](https://en.wikipedia.org/wiki/2012_transit_of_Venus).
+Perhaps the highest achievement of my life currently is seeing transit of Venus twice, the first time [in 2004](https://en.wikipedia.org/wiki/2004_transit_of_Venus) and the second time [in 2012](https://en.wikipedia.org/wiki/2012_transit_of_Venus).
 I am not sure if I can see a third time when it happen again in 2117.

 ## Wikipedia
 Back in undergraduate years I tried to improve my English by translating Wikipedia articles, yet after translating an lengthy article I thought "I'd better took a rest" and went into a 3-year hiatus.
 Since 2018 I've restarted translation project, mainly focus on Holocaust in Poland , and the Apollo Project.